-A large incision will be made in the abdomen.
+For open Whipple procedures, a large incision will be made in the abdomen.
 The head of the pancreas and the gallbladder, duodenum, and pylorus will be removed.
 Nearby lymph nodes may also be removed.
 The remaining pancreas and digestive organs will be reconnected.
 This will allow the digestive enzymes from the pancreas and stomach contents to flow into the small intestine.
 In some cases, the pylorus is not removed.
 The doctor will close the incision with stitches or staples.
 The incisions will be covered with bandages.

 You may have many small tubes placed after the procedure.
 Some will help drain fluid from the surgery site.
 Another tube may go into your stomach to help prevent nausea and vomiting.
 A tube may go to your intestines so you can receive nutrition.

 After surgery, you will stay in the intensive care unit for several days.
 This will help the doctors and nurses monitor your progress.

 You will need to stay in the hospital until your intestines begin to work again.
 This usually takes two weeks.
 You may need to stay longer if there are any problems.

 During surgery, your doctor may have placed a jejunostomy tube (j-tube).
 You will receive nutrients through this tube until your intestines are working normally.
 After the tube is removed, you can gradually progress to a soft diet, then to regular food.